joeygarberick/MainCharacterHabitTracker/StudentSymposium/README.md

 Besides that, I enjoyed presenting and talking about what we have been working on for the past 2 semesters.
 I felt as if it was a great way to finalize feeling accomplished with what we had done.

 ### Heidi

+as we are a project-based capstone, that was more of a research event.
+As other majors, spend their capstone doing research, our capstone is project-based, and due to that we get overlooked by all the research.
+I feel like there should be two events, one for the research student and one for the project based.
+But besides that I think it was a cool experience to see what everyone’s has been doing throughout this semester.
+I also thought it was kind of cool to see what other majors are doing, since we are a project based capstone.